Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 ### Option 2 - Manually : with Snowsight
 First, log into your Snowflake Account (Snowsight Web UI) using your credentials.

-Then, run the following SQL commands to create the DATABASE :
+Then, run the following SQL commands to create the DATABASE:

 ```sql
 USE ROLE ACCOUNTADMIN;